Last Updated on March 9, 2021 by Julia Wilson

 - Pancreatitis – Inflammation of the pancreas which may be due to infection, obesity, high-fat diet and trauma.

-- A foreign body which has become lodged in the stomach or intestines.
+- A foreign body that has become lodged in the stomach or intestines.

 - Motion sickness.